allanlasser/poe/README.md

 ## Testing

+Before running tests, ensure all services are running with `docker-compose start`.
+If they are not running, the application will time out when testing request responses.

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Then, simply run `npm test` and all your tests in the `test/` directory will be run.

+- To run tests without linting, run `npm run mocha`.
+- To run linting without tests, run `npm run lint`.

 ## Scaffolding